|Oracle® Auto Service Request Installation and Operations Guide

 Oracle Linux 5.3 or later.

-Red Hat Enterprise Linux 6.3.
+Red Hat Enterprise Linux 6.3 or later.

 To check your version of Linux, run the